 Students must earn and maintain a 2.0, however proficiency in the sciences is required for the Registered Sanitarian Exam.

 Pursuing medical or scientific research careers require post-bachelor’s level education.
 Earning a bachelor’s degree with career specific skills in Environmental Health Sciences prepares students with entry-level career options, as well as further education in graduate or professional medical programs.
 Graduate and professional medical schools are extremely competitive and not all who apply will be admitted.
 Earning a B.S.P.H. keeps the door open for other career pathways.
-For instance a student with a B.S.P.H.
+For instance a student with a B.S.P.H. is eligible for Sanitarian In Training (SIT) positions, leading to licensure as a Sanitarian in the State of Ohio.

 Yes.
 Many of the science courses required of the Environmental Health Sciences concentration are included in the MCAT, PCAT and DAT and are also required by most professional medical schools.
 You can work with your advisor to better understand these standardized admissions tests and individual professional school prerequisites.